 - Mid-Term EEO Report – June 1

-Special Note: Mid-Term EEO Report on FCC Form 397 Required June 1 for Television Stations in Michigan and Ohio and for Certain Radio Stations in Arizona, Idaho, Nevada, New Mexico, Utah and Wyoming
+Special Note: Mid-Term EEO Report on FCC Form 397 Required June 1 for Television Stations in Arizona, Idaho, Nevada, New Mexico, Utah and Wyoming

 Background on EEO requirements